Zainab Bangura: Recognition

 In November 2013, Bangura received an award from Project 1808 Inc, an organisation in partnership with University of Wisconsin Madison African Studies, Division of International Studies.
 The award recognised Bangura for her effectiveness in bringing attention to the issues surrounding sexual violence throughout the world by engaging fellow world leaders, rebels, militants, victims and communities.
-In the same year, she was also recognized as one of the BBC's 100 women.
+In the same year, she was also recognized as one of the BBC's 100 women. and on several occasions has been named among the 100 most influential African women.